EclipseFdn/openadx.eclipse.org/README.md

 # openadx.eclipse.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/openadx.eclipse.org) on March 15, 2022.

+---

 The [openadx.eclipse.org](https://openadx.eclipse.org) website is generated with [Hugo](https://gohugo.io/documentation/).

 Autonomous driving (AD) is an extremely complex challenge with a complex development process,